albertovpd/automated_etl_google_cloud-social_dashboard/README.md

 - Ignore 0 errors
 - "," as delimitation field
 - Exclude 1st row (1st row has the column names)
+- **Do not erase the file in Storage after sending it to BigQuery.** Your Cloud Function will not work.

 *If you modify the content of Storage, wait at least 1 hour before using Transfer again, as said in this thread https://stackoverflow.com/questions/61126019/not-able-to-update-big-query-table-with-transfer-from-a-storage-file*